-Do you understand what it means now?
+Any idea what it means now?

-The government instituted the TPMS mandate after the Bridgestone/Firestone tire failures on the Ford Explorer in 2000, a controversy that was partly attributed to inadequately inflated tires.
+The government instituted the TPMS mandate after the Bridgestone/Firestone tire failures on the Ford Explorer in 2000, a controversy that was partly attributed to tires that were not properly inflated.

 For a visual depiction of how to check for tire pressure, check out the video below.